 I was chanting with open-eye meditation, and I noticed two people, a man and woman in their early twenties, walking through the park.
 They only caught my attention because they were pacing back and forth, staring at the ground with deliberate action.
 My first thought was that they were on drugs.

 I soon forgot about it as I continued in my meditation.
 It didn’t seem to matter how deep it got, I wasn’t seeing God there.
 I was still unfulfilled.
 I stood up to leave, thinking I would go to a cafe and read, but then hesitated.
 “Do I really want to read?”
 I thought.
 “But then again, what is the difference?
-Its all Here and all Now.”
-And yet for some reason I still had an inclination to think that it wasn’t good enough.
+It’s all Here and all Now.”
+And yet, It still didn’t seem good enough.
 I still had a pull to do something.

 So, I was standing there, waiting in oblivion, and not knowing what to do.
 It was a strong, visceral experience.
 I felt as if I was frozen in time, lost between two worlds and not knowing which one was home.